JesseRigon/Houstan/README.md

 ## Laboratory

-Laboratory is the portion of my home lab that is meant to mimic a commercial environmnt as possible.
-In terms of architecture, not proprietary software.
+Laboratory is the portion of my home lab that is meant to mimic a commercial environment as much as possible.

 A basic scaffold will look something like: